Woofmagic/BKM10_Spin_Polarized/coefficients/bh_coefficients/unpolarized/README.md

 # Fourier Coefficients for the Unpolarized Target in the Bethe-Heitler Process:

-There are (thankfully) only four coefficients that come into play in the Bethe-Heitler process.
+There are (thankfully) only three coefficients that come into play in the Bethe-Heitler process when the target is **unpolarized**.
 These do not change from across the BKM02 formalism to the BKM10 formalism.

 **Important Note**: